 There's no bigger disappointment, when you are waiting a really important reply, keeping your mobile close, swiping the screen on and off, again and again.
 Finally you hear the desired sound, your heart jumps, you open SMS - and here it is: "we have a TOTAL SALE 99% for everything, blah-blah, it's your last chance to buy plenty of useless crap TODAY!!!"

-And these intruders have even dared to call you by name.
+And these intruders have even decided to call you by name.

 Hey, have some pride and conscience - to deliver tonnes of SMS, you only cause disgust and pity of your potential clients.
 As you know, marketers are involved into different levels of company presentation: they do branding, promoting you on TV, participating in customer service and employees' interaction with clients, checking how your shop-windows look like from the point of the entire branding, and so on.